 At 447 acres, Ellison Park has the beauty of natural woodlands combined with steep slopes and the level flood plain of the Irondequoit Creek.
-Ellison has softball diamonds and playground equipment.
+Ellison has 5 softball diamonds, 1 multi-use athletic field, and a playground.
+It has one of our two legal off-leash Dog Parks in the County Park system.
 Tennis courts are located in the park off Blossom Road, and are lined for Pickleball also.
 There are two designated sledding hills located in Ellison Park.
-A Canoe Launch is located by the Circle Shelter allows you to canoe in Irondequoit Creek.
+A non-motorized/car-top boat launch is located by the Circle Shelter allows you to boat in Irondequoit Creek.
 Fishing is also allowed.
 Ellison Park has many trails; their locations are shown on the trail map.
 Fort Schuyler is another attraction that the park offers; this replica of the original Fort is a great attraction for the whole family.

 Location and Directions

 The park office is located at 395 Rich’s Dugway, Rochester, NY 14625.
 The main entrance of this park is located east of route 590 on Blossom Road in the Town of Penfield.

 Common Recreation Activities at Ellison Park